 Covered employees will be tested for prohibited drugs, and the employer must receive notification of a verified negative drug test result, prior to the individual performing any safety-sensitive function.
 An individual may not transfer from a non safety-sensitive function to a safety-sensitive function until he/she takes a drug test with a verified negative test result.
-A covered employee who has been removed from the random testing pool for more than 90 consecutive calendar days, regardless of the reason, shall submit to a pre-employment test with a verified negative result prior to resuming performance of safety-sensitive functions.
+A covered employee who has not performed a safety-sensitive function for 90 consecutive calendar days, regardless of reason, and was removed from the random testing pool during that time, shall submit to a pre-employment drug test with a verified negative result prior to resuming performance of safety-sensitive functions.
 If the applicant or employee's test is canceled, then he/she must take another pre-employment drug test.
 An applicant who tests positive on a pre-employment test will not be hired and will not be eligible to reapply for employment with the City of Canby.